ng2react/core/src/assets/prompt_patterns.md

 - If the service name starts with a `$`:
     - Assume that it is a built-in AngularJS service
     - Assume that a non-angular equivalent is available
-- Use a custom hook called `useService` to inject the service
+- Use a custom hook called `useService` to inject the services.
+This hook will be provided by a library called `@ng2react/support`

 ### Example Response
-- I have assumed that a custom hook called `useService` is available
+- I have assumed that a custom hook called `useService` is available via a library called `@ng2react/support`
 - It is a bad idea to import AngularJS services directly into React so I have assumed that a wrapper for `$http` called `httpService` will be available

 ```jsx